GSA/automate.fedramp.gov/content/documentation/sap/3-working-with-oscal-files.md

 When an assessor encounters inaccurate information in an OSCAL-based SSP, they should encourage the CSP to fix it and use the corrected version of the SSP.
 The CSP is responsible for all SSP content.
-An assessor\'s tools must not change an SSP.
+An assessor's tools must not change an SSP.

 If an assessor must move forward with inaccurate SSP information, the SAP syntax allows for SSP information correction.
 Performing these